-Sustainability is likely to be somewhere on your agenda as a business owner in 2021, but how high up is the question.
+Sustainability is likely to be somewhere on your agenda as a business owner, but how high up is the question.
 It’s a subject that’s become hard to escape from, and for good reason too because as the current crisis lingers, it’s clear that it’s not the only one we’re facing.

-The Met Office predicts that the average global temperature for 2021 is to be between 0.91 °C and 1.15 °C meaning this will be the seventh year in succession where temperatures have exceeded or been close to 1 °C. To make change, according to the latest report from the Intergovernmental Panel on Climate Change (IPCC), we must limit global warming to 1.5 °C to reduce the risks linked with long-term or irreversible changes to the earth’s atmosphere.
-With this comes unavoidable pressure and calls time for business owners to evaluate their corporate social and environmental responsibility; which begs the question – is ‘we would if we could’ good enough in 2021?
+The Met Office predicts the global temperature for 2022 is forecast to be between 0.97°C and 1.21°C making it the eighth year in succession when temperatures have exceeded 1.0°C above pre-industrial levels.
+To make change, according to a report from the Intergovernmental Panel on Climate Change (IPCC), we must limit global warming to 1.5 °C to reduce the risks linked with long-term or irreversible changes to the earth’s atmosphere.
+With this comes unavoidable pressure and calls time for business owners to evaluate their corporate social and environmental responsibility; which begs the question – is ‘we would if we could’ good enough in 2022?

 “Sustainability will redefine itself in the COVID-19 era.” – Bloomberg.

-A recent article from Bloomberg suggests that sustainability will “redefine itself in the COVID-19 era”.
+Bloomberg suggested that sustainability will “redefine itself in the COVID-19 era”.
 After all, it’s been highlighted as an area that can aid businesses recovery and resilience in a post-pandemic economy.
 Pressure has already mounted in the past year for CEOs to put purpose-driven leadership into practice, with transparency and authenticity being key.
 As the crisis lingers, so too is a critical period to instill resilience, trust and optimism in employees.
 Re-focusing on CSR can help leaders to build momentum back up for the future and for employees to gain a new sense of hope and shared duty.

 In a recent episode of The Professor and the CEO, Senior Lecturer in Entrepreneurship and expert in crisis management, Rachel Doern, describes how the pandemic has presented organisations with a unique opportunity to reset and rethink both their purpose and values.
 This is where, for many, sustainability aspirations will come into play to encourage better and more environmentally-friendly practices – something that future clients, investors and even employees will look to be associated with.